saloniankita/Budget-Manager/README.md

 # Budget Manager App

-A app that can track and help you to manage your expanses
+A app that can track and help you to manage all of your expenses in an effective way.

 ## Getting Started